1. Home

 This is the evaluation period.
 During this time, the team is estimating issues in the backlog for prioritization.
 An admin or owner of a board can set the length of the evaluation period.

+1. Set the duration it will take to get a new prioritization report.
 Choose how long you want your sprint plannings to be – by when you would want a fresh prioritization report.

-And you have the ability to choose the day of the week that you like to have your planning meetings.
+2. Choose the day of the week that you like to have your planning meetings.

 The two evaluation mode: